Back

 Real estate mobile apps generally cater to a specific niche in the market.
 After all, clients and professionals in the real estate business have different needs.
 For instance, renters and tenants look for rooms and apartments to move into, while landlords and agents are interested in renting their property out.
 There are also homebuyers and realtors mostly concerned with property ownership.

-Essentially, creating a viable singular product that will accommodate the needs of every type of user is impossible — the app will be bloated, riddled with features which most of the clients find pointless.
+Essentially, creating a viable singular product that will accommodate the needs of every type of user is impossible — the app will be bloated, riddled with too many features, which most of the clients never use.

-This is why the target audience of your app will guide its business model and its type.
+This is why the target audience of your app will guide the business model and type.
 Let’s take a look at some of the most common ones:

 Property valuation apps